Non-Group coverage benefit

 The Government of Alberta offers Non-Group Coverage to ensure all Albertans have access to an economical supplementary health benefits program that provides coverage for a variety of health-related services not covered by the Alberta Health Care Insurance Plan (AHCIP).
 Alberta Blue Cross administers Non-Group Coverage on behalf of Alberta Health.

 - A monthly premium is charged for Non-Group coverage

 - Find out about premium rates and subsidies

 This program does not provide travel coverage.
 If you are planning to travel outside of the province or country, it is strongly recommended you purchase travel insurance to cover emergency hospital and medical expenses.

 Apply for coverage

-Coverage will begin on the first day of the fourth month after Alberta Health receives your application.
-If you are leaving a existing supplementary health plan, provide Alberta Health with a completed application within 30 days of your previous coverage ending to ensure continuous coverage.
+Coverage will become effective on the first day of the fourth month after Alberta Health receives your application.

 To cancel Non-Group Coverage, Alberta Health must be notified.
 Coverage will be cancelled the last day of the month in which notification is received.